 Techniques of composing the short story with emphasis on its elements of form: point of view, diction, characterization, and dialogue.
 Readings in traditional and contemporary criticism and short stories.
 Completed portfolio of revised works is required.
+Repeatable for credit.

 ENG 609.
 Short Story Workshop II.
 3 Credits.